Barbara T. Bowman: Career

-Bowman is the Chicago Public Schools' Chief Early Childhood Education Officer.
-She is the past president (1980–1982) of the National Association for the Education of Young Children.
+Bowman was the Chicago Public Schools' Chief Early Childhood Education Officer.
+She was the past president (1980–1982) of the National Association for the Education of Young Children.
 Her Board memberships are many including: Business People in the Public Interest, Chicago Public Library Foundation, Great Books Foundation, High Scope Educational Foundation, Institute for Psychoanalysis, and National Board for Professional Teaching Standards.
 Among the many honorary degrees awarded to Bowman are those from Bank Street College, Dominican University, Governors State University, Roosevelt University, and Wheelock College.
 During her career, she has also served on the editorial board of Early Childhood Research Quarterly, and chaired the National Academy of Sciences, National Research Council's Committee on Early Childhood Pedagogy.

-Personal life
+Personal life and death

-Bowman was married to the late James E. Bowman, renowned pathologist and geneticist of African American descent, and the first black resident at St. Luke's Hospital.
-They have one daughter, Valerie Jarrett, who was Senior Advisor and Assistant to the President for Intergovernmental Affairs and Public Liaison in the Obama administration.
+Bowman was married to the late James E. Bowman (died 2011), renowned pathologist and geneticist of African American descent, and the first Black resident at St. Luke's Hospital.
+They had one daughter, Valerie Jarrett, who was Senior Advisor and Assistant to the President for Intergovernmental Affairs and Public Liaison in the Obama administration.
 Their granddaughter, Laura Jarrett, graduated from Harvard Law School in 2010 and married Tony Balkissoon, who is also a lawyer and the son of Ontario MP Bas Balkissoon, in June 2012.

+Bowman died from heart failure at a Chicago hospital on November 4, 2024, at the age of 96.